Hey there, Internet.

 In other words, the world is a really big place, and we have yet to scour every last nook and cranny of the entire physical universe (and beyond).
 It therefore stands to reason that, until someone finally does exactly that, then no one can say with certainty that no gods exist.
 Blah, blah, blah, proving a negative, Russell's teapot, etc., etc...

-I cannot stress enough that Bart Ehrman is hardly alone in this kind of reasoning.
+I cannot stress enough that Bart Ehrman is hardly alone in this kind of thinking.
 Arguments like his are wildly popular among secular influencers, and they seem to encompass the sum total of all philosophical justification for agnostic atheism.
-But is this really a serious answer to the question of God's existence?
-Or do you think that, just maybe, it might be a little flawed?
+So let's dig a little deeper and ask ourselves right now:

 Suppose I were to tell you that, buried somewhere deep in the vast piles of United States mail, there exists an envelope containing a perfectly rendered depiction of a square-circle.
 As in, literally, a Euclidean plane figure that is simultaneously a four-sided polygon of equal lengths and a smooth curve consisting of all points that are equidistant from a reference.
 Ask yourself right now.
 Does such a thing exist?
 Yes or no?